ph: 1300 696 921

 Q: What should I wear?

-A: Loose comfortable clothing / ‘gym’ or running gear etc… no socks or shoes.
+A: Loose comfortable clothing / ‘gym’ or running gear etc… no socks or shoes (you can leave them at the door).

 Q: What sort of yoga is it?

-A: The main style at Zenko Yoga is Power Flow Yoga – dynamic, flowing and energetic, our style incorporates flowing ‘Vinyasa’ sequencing.
-Zenko Yoga allows beginners, intermediate and advanced students to be challenged in the same class.
+A: Our signature style at Zenko Yoga is Power Flow Yoga – dynamic, flowing and energetic.
+Our Power Flow incorporates flowing ‘Vinyasa’ sequencing with challenges throughout, this practices encourages connecting with your breath, movement that strengthens, tones and lengthens your body and options sequences that challenge your mind and mindset.
+We encourage beginners, intermediate and advanced students to be challenged in the same class with options given for ALL.

 It also blends and incorporates some of the Vinyasa sequencing and strength building aspects of other similar styles of yoga, the finer adjustments, alignments and the usage of blocks and straps from Iyengar yoga and the classic postures from Hatha Yoga culminating in a beautiful flowing form of yoga.
 This style can be sometimes be referred to as ‘Vinyasa’, ‘Power’, ‘Power Vinyasa’….and many other derivatives.

-We also offer Yin Yoga, Gentle Flow and Pilates.
+We also offer Yin Yoga, Gentle Flow, Slow Flow and Sculpt.
 Full class descriptions can be seen here.

 Q: What can I expect in a Zenko ‘Power Flow Yoga’ class?